-PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE The Board of Directors recommends a vote FOR all nominees listed in Proposal 1.
-Proposal1.
-Election of directors to serve on the Board of Directors of Arbor Realty Trust, Inc. NOMINEES: NOMINEES: FOR ALL NOMINEES William Helmreich WITHHOLD AUTHORITY William C. Green FOR ALL NOMINEES FOR ALL NOMINEES FOR ALL NOMINEES FOR ALL NOMINEES The Board of Directors recommends a vote FOR Proposal 2.
-FOR AGAINST ABSTAIN Proposal 2.
-Ratification of the appointment of Emst & Young LLP as the independent registered public accounting firm of Arbor Realty Trust, Inc. for fiscal year 2018.
-Image: Comparison of the appointment of the undersigned on any other matter that properly comes before the meeting or any adjournment or postponement thereof in the discretion of the proxy holder.
+20430000000000000 A 051519 R" ALL NOMINEES LISTED IN PROPOSAL 1 AND "FOR" PROPOSAL 2.
+IVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X The Board of Directors recommends a vote FOR all nominees listed in Proposal 1.
+Proposal 1.
+Election of directors to serve on the Board of Directors of Arbor Realty Trust, Inc. NOMINEES: FOR ALL NOMINEES O Archie R. Dykes Joseph Martello Edward Farrell FOR ALL NOMINEES Eliot Schwartz FOR ALL EXCEPT (See Instructions below) The Board of Directors recommends a vote FOR Proposal 2.
+Proposal 2.
+Ratification of the appointment of Emst & Young LLP as the independent registered public accounting firm of Arbor Realty Trust, Inc. for fiscal year 2019.
+Proposal 3.
+To vote and otherwise represent the undersigned on any other matter that properly comes before the meeting or any adjournment or postponement thereof in the discretion of the proxy holder.
 INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: To change the address on your account, please check the box at right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
-Signature of Stockholder Date: Signature of Stockholder Date: ty, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give full officer, giving full title as such.
+Signature of Stockholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
+When shares are held join Signature of Stockholder Date: Date: Date: Date: Date: Date: Date: Date: Date: Date: D title as such.
+If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
 If signer is a partnership, please sign in partnership name by authorized person.

-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 15, 2018
+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 15, 2019

-The undersigned stockholder of Arbor Realty Trust, Inc., a Maryland corporation (the "Company"), hereby appoints Paul Elenio, John J. Bishar, and Leah Fisher, and each of them, the proxy or proxies of the undersigned, with full power of substitution in each of them, to attend the Annual Meeting of Stockholders of the Company to be held on May 15, 2018 at 11:00 a.m., local time, at The Teleconference Center on the lower level of 333 Earle Ovington Boulevard, Uniondale, New York and any postponements or adjournments thereof, to cast on behalf of the undersigned all votes that the undersigned is entitled to cast at such meeting and otherwise to represent the undersigned at the meeting with all proxies possessed by the undersigned if personally present at the meeting.
+The undersigned stockholder of Arbor Realty Trust, Inc., a Maryland corporation (the "Company"), hereby appoints Paul Elenio, John J. Bishar, and Leah Fisher, and each of them, the proxy or proxies of the undersigned, with full power of substitution in each of them, to attend the Annual Meeting of Stockholders of the Company to be held on May 15, 2019 at 11:00 a.m., local time, at The Teleconference Center on the lower level of 333 Earle Ovington Boulevard, Uniondale, New York and any postponements or adjournments thereof, to cast on behalf of the undersigned all votes that the undersigned is entitled to cast at such meeting and otherwise to represent the undersigned at the meeting with all proxies possessed by the undersigned if personally present at the meeting.